Shaw Local

 Entrance sign for the Will County Courthouse on Aug.
 5, 2025 in Joliet.

-A Joliet police officer is facing felony charges that allege he used a counterfeit $100 to buy lottery tickets at a gas station, court records show.
+A Joliet police officer faces felony charges alleging that he used a counterfeit $100 bill to buy lottery tickets July 13 at a Thornton’s gas station in Joliet, court records show.

 Special Prosecutor William Elward is handling McClinton’s case.